 (Photo Courtesy of Patrick Jackson)

-Below, is an example of the work that my fellow colleagues and I work on semester long at the Black Cultural Center.
-The video is a short documentary about our annual fall research tour, where we go to different locations around the United States and Abroad learning about African and African American/Caribbean Diasporic history.
-In this particular video we went to Philadelphia, PA to study the Black Power Movement.
+Below, is an example of the work that Gibson and her fellow colleagues worked on semester long at the Black Cultural Center.
+The video is a short documentary about their annual fall research tour, where they go to different locations around the United States and Abroad learning about African and African American/Caribbean Diasporic history.
+In this particular video they went to Philadelphia, PA to study the Black Power Movement.